 Campus-Based Master’s in Communication Programs in Massachusetts

-In Boston, there are five schools that offer master’s in communication programs.
+In Boston, there are four schools that offer master’s in communication programs.
 Boston University’s College of Communication offers a Master of Science in Mass Communication with concentration options in Communication Studies and Marketing Communication Research.
 Students of the Communication Studies concentration take core courses in contemporary mass communication, communication theory and law, professional presentations, and media writing.
 The Marketing Communication Research concentration features core courses in contemporary mass communication, communication theory, communication research, and media writing, as well as classes in sampling design and measurement and technical writing for research.
 After completing their core classes, students choose electives in consultation with their advisors, and can take courses in marketing video design and production, writing for multimedia, organizational communication, advertising principles and strategies, new media design, public relations, and more.

 Emerson College’s Department of Marketing Communication has a Master of Arts in Strategic Marketing Communication that trains students to identify target audiences and create persuasive messaging across a variety of media.
 Students can choose from two tracks: Planning Market Communication and Creating Market Communication.
 Courses in this program cover topics in marketing management, integrated marketing communication strategies, consumer behavior, marketing campaign planning, research methods, brand management, advertising and sales promotion, global advertising, and creative problem solving.